curtis-m-l/tlb-measurement-cs393/README.md

 It seems that there is a small primary TLB that can hold 16 pages, and a secondary TLB that holds up to 1024 pages.
-(16 being the highest stablly-low value, and 1024 being the highest value in its bracket)
+(16 being the highest stably-low value, and 1024 being the highest value in its bracket)